phpspec/phpspec/docs/manual/getting-started.rst

     > spec\Markdown

-      ✘ it converts plain text to html paragraphs Class Markdown does not exists.
+      ✘ it converts plain text to html paragraphs Class Markdown does not exist.

              Do you want me to create it for you?
 [Y/n]